-The use of coronary stents during PCI reduces the rates of adverse events such as reocclusion, restenosis, and target-vessel revascularization [5; 100; 224].
-Drug-eluting stents have been associated with lower long-term rates of target-vessel revascularization and restenosis compared with bare-metal stents, but the reduction has varied among the many types of drug-eluting stents and stent thrombosis was originally a complication [228; 229].
-Subsequent-generation drug-eluting stents were developed to overcome this complication, and thin-strut fluoropolymer-coated cobalt chromium everolimus-eluting stents have been associated with rates of stent thrombosis that are lower than those for other types of drugeluting stents or bare-metal stents [230].
+The use of coronary stents during PCI reduces the rates of adverse events such as reocclusion, restenosis, and target-vessel revascularization [5; 100; 225].
+Drug-eluting stents have been associated with lower long-term rates of target-vessel revascularization and restenosis compared with bare-metal stents, but the reduction has varied among the many types of drug-eluting stents and stent thrombosis was originally a complication [229; 230].
+Subsequent-generation drug-eluting stents were developed to overcome this complication, and thin-strut fluoropolymer-coated cobalt chromium everolimus-eluting stents have been associated with rates of stent thrombosis that are lower than those for other types of drug-eluting stents or bare-metal stents [231].
 The first of the subsequent-generation stents were designed to compensate for the insufficient radial strength of the polymer materials, which resulted in higher thrombosis rates than conventional drug-eluting stents.
-Newer-generation stents have improved structural design, postprocessing of bioresorbable polymer materials, or altering bioresorbable metallic alloys [231; 232].
+Newer-generation stents have improved structural design, postprocessing of bioresorbable polymer materials, or altering bioresorbable metallic alloys [232; 233].
+Some studies have demonstrated a potential benefit of using drug-coated balloons during PCI [234; 235; 236].

 The complications of primary PCI include adverse reactions to the contrast medium, volume loading, difficulty with arterial access, and technical complications [100].
-Reperfusion injury and hemorrhagic transformation of a bland infarction and hemorrhagic stroke are rare after primary PCI [224].
+Reperfusion injury and hemorrhagic transformation of a bland infarction and hemorrhagic stroke are rare after primary PCI [225].